AWGL/auto_qc/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ___________________________________________________________________________________________________________________________________________
 ## Checklist
+< Place an X in the appropriate boxes >
 - [ ] Are all relevant doccuments updated e.g. SOP, ReadME, Pull request
 - [ ] Is the test data easily accesible?
 - [ ] Has the changes been code reviewed?